AndreaPasqualini/time_series/README.md

 * I am currently working with some Bayesian Econometrics.
   With some time, I will also upload some algorithms that implement Bayesian techniques for time series analysis.
 * I am going to write a "proper" landing page (i.e., this README file) sooner or later.
-  It is just not my focus as the moment.
+  It is just not my focus at the moment.
 * When I will have time, I will upload some material as a wiki, so to drive the casual users that might be approaching my library for the first time.
   For now, I will just suggest readers to look at the (incomplete) docstrings, which explain the general scopes of the functions, along with a description of what are the input parameters.